shivakethan2004/ImageClassification/README.md

+You can Clone the repo by runnning : git clone https://github.com/shivakethan2004/ImageClassification.git

 you set up the proj by running
-> NPM i or npm install
+> npm i or npm install

 START THE PROJ: